-Of the 74 vacant lots, none appear to be owned by local governments.
+Of the 29 vacant lots, none appear to be owned by local governments.
 However, if there are any, these amendments do not include any new restrictions that would influence public projects such as public beach access, roads, parking, or other infrastructure.

 With regards to additional revenue generated from property taxes associated with construction of new homes on these vacant lots, the Division cannot speculate how many lots would be developed, if any, or what types of materials would be used for construction, or specific amenities - which makes it is impossible to accurately calculate a total net gain.
-However, if we assume that all 74 lots will be developed with single-family housing, it is possible to estimate a gain based on current property tax rates (2022) and an example of market listings (5/16/2023)2 that showed average oceanfront homes for sale in NC that have square footage equal to or less than 2,000 square feet, while also considering asking prices for oceanfront vacant lots for the same time.
-The search was restricted to properties listed for sale, specifically filtered by "oceanfront," "NC," and "≤ 2,000 square feet."
+However, if we assume that all 29 lots will be developed with single-family housing, it is possible to estimate a gain based on current property tax rates (2024) and an example of market listings (3/18/2025)4 that showed average oceanfront homes for sale in NC that have square footage equal to or less than 2,500 ft2, while also considering asking prices for oceanfront vacant lots for the same time.
+The search was restricted to properties listed for sale, specifically filtered by "oceanfront," "NC," and "≤ 2,500 ft2."

-Considering the distribution of the 74 vacant lot locations, the average property tax rate is 0.6024, equivalent to 60.24 cents per \$100 of property value (refer to Table 1).
-Using this market search, the listing prices for oceanfront homes with 2,000 square feet or less exhibited significant variation, ranging from \$620K to \$2M, with an average of \$1,148,244 and a median of \$997,500.
-Similarly, the average listing price for vacant oceanfront lots during the same single-day search showed notable diversity, spanning from \$30K to \$1.9M, with an average of \$577,067 and a median of \$439,000.
+Considering the distribution of the 29 vacant lot locations, the average property tax rate is 0.5006, equivalent to 50.06 cents per \$100 of property value (refer to Table 1).
+Using this market search, the listing prices for oceanfront homes with 2,500 ft2 or less exhibited significant variation, ranging from \$479K to \$6.3M, with an average of \$1,467,663 and a median of \$1,300,000.
+Similarly, the average listing price for vacant oceanfront lots during the same single-day search showed notable variations, spanning from \$49.5K to \$4.9M, with an average of \$1,001,274 and a median of \$675,000.

-&lt;sup>2 Based on review of market listings on May 16, 2023, Zillow.com.
-The search was restricted to properties listed for sale, specifically filtered by "oceanfront," "NC," and "≤ 2,000 square feet."
+4 Based on review of market listings on March 18, 2025, Zillow.com.
+The search was restricted to properties listed for sale, specifically filtered by "oceanfront," "NC," and " $\leq 2,500$ ft2ft2."

 Table 1.
-2022 Property Tax Rates per \$100 property value
+2024 Property Tax Rates per \$100 property value

 Location per \$100

-Ocean Isle 0.1639
+Ocean Isle 0.13

-Holden Beach 0.2

-Bald Head Island 0.81
+Bald Head Island 0.6277

-North Topsail 0.43
+North Topsail Beach 0.43

-Hatteras Village 0.6335
+Avon 0.5791

-Buxton 0.7899
+Buxton 0.6042

-Nags Head 0.831

-Kitty Hawk 0.8005

-Currituck County 0.763
+Rodanthe 0.6328

-AVERAGE: 0.6024
+AVERAGE: 0.5006

-Based purely on this scenario, a structure $\leq$ 2,000 square feet adds approximately \$571K to the value of the property.
-It can then be estimated that using the average property tax rate (0.6024) that the addition of a structure on all 74 lots would result in an estimated total of \$255K additional tax revenues annually.
+Based purely on this scenario, a structure $\leq 2,500$ ft2 adds approximate average of \$466,389 (median of \$625,000) to the value of the property.
+It can then be estimated that using the average property tax rate (0.5006) that the addition of a structure on all 29 lots would result in an estimated average total of \$68K (median of \$91K) additional tax revenues annually.
+Although this estimated cost benefit is worth noting, it does not rise to the level of a substantial impact, especially considering that not all lots would be developed, nor would they be developed in the same year.

 Table 2.
-Estimated Property Tax Revenue from Development of 74 Vacant Oceanfront Lots
+Estimated Property Tax Revenue from Development of 29 Vacant Oceanfront Lots